qige023/Glorex/README.md

 Need Android Studio or Eclipse(with CDT and Gradle plugins)

-For some demos libfreetype.a and libassimp.a is needed for build.
-You can find some useful link and hints about cross compile skills from docs/reference.md.(the static library file(libxxx.a files) are so big that I wan't upload them to repository,you can contact me in email, if you have any trouble in building these libs)
+For some demos libfreetype.a and libassimp.so is needed for build.
+Here i provide my working complied  version(tested on Android 4.3).But you can find some useful link and hints about cross compile skills from docs/reference.md.

 Import gradle project, build and enjoy...